gsuchecki40/Formula-One-Race-Prediction-ML/README.md

 curl http://localhost:8000/version
 ```

-If you'd like, I can add a small Makefile to bundle these commands.

 ## Caches & Artifacts (where to store large files)

 Small, reproducible projects work best when large, regenerable caches are kept out of Git history.
 This repo follows that pattern: